 So the natural next step is to focus on multi-touch attribution.
 Focusing on touchpoints throughout the customer journey is important.
 But it requires accurate measurement across channels to be effective.
 The problem is that multi-touch attribution models don’t always incorporate what is happening in the offline world.

 Location data allows a complete understanding of the customer journey.
-This means that it becomes possible for businesses to say the sort of thing like - okay this person saw our Facebook ad and has now completed a purchase.
-Previous attribution models would then attribute this purchase to the Facebook ad.
+This means that it becomes possible for businesses to say the sort of thing like – okay this person saw our Facebook ad and has now completed a purchase.
+Previous attribution models would then attribute this purchase to the Facebook ad and not demonstrate how to generate leads on Facebook.
 But a more holistic view of the individual customer might point out that actually, the customer had visited the physical store previously.

 This ability to model attribution across the online and the offline leads to a clearer picture of attribution.
 It allows brands to be better informed about the effect digital has on physical and vice-versa.
 Your customers exist across multiple marketing channels, so your attribution should too.

 Previously brands have tried to close this gap by using various methods to map the offline customer journey.
 This usually took the form of a promotional code, which allows the brand to understand which channel had the desired effect.
 But whilst the picture is slightly clearer, it is not enough to be able to inform marketing budgets.
 Or to provide a clear understanding of the customer journey and the customer experience.